 Marketing Mistakes That Turn Into Voyage Gold

-Every marketer has at least one horror story—something they thought was a memorable idea at the time but, in hindsight, was a disaster.
+Every marketer has at least one horror story—something they thought was a great idea at the time but, in hindsight, was a disaster.
 The pivotal is to own it and turn it into content.

 Some classic marketing fails that we can all relate to: